 It’s time to deliver justice and reparation for victims and their families.
 It’s time to ensure that war crimes and crimes against humanity do not go unpunished.

-Without justice and accountability, attacks like yesterday’s risk being repeated.
+Without justice and accountability, attacks like this risk being repeated.

 The Australian Government must strongly support a UN Security Council resolution to immediately investigate this attack and help bring those responsible to justice.